zBritva/PowerBI-visuals-docs/tools/CreateCertificate.md

 rpm install openssl
 ```

-If OpenSSl aliready avialable in your operation system call
+If OpenSSl already available in your operation system call

 ```
 pbiviz --create-cert